Transport densities and congested optimal transport problem in the Heisenberg group: Preliminaries

 Moreover if $\gamma\in \Pi_2(\mu,\nu)$, then the condition $x<x'$ implies $y\leq y'$. \end{prop}

-As far as we know, in the Heisenberg Group has not been proven that any $\gamma\in\Pi_2(\mu,\nu)$ is induced by a transport map, and hence $\gamma\in\Pi_2(\mu,\nu)$ is unique.
-See \cite[Theorem 3.18]{Santambrogiolibro} for the analogous result in the Euclidean setting.
-Anyway in \cite{DePascale2} the authors proved that some particular transport plan in $\Pi_2(\mu,\nu)$, more precisely the ones that can be selected through the variational approximation below, are induced by transport maps.
+As far as we know, in the Heisenberg Group has not been proven that any $\gamma\in\Pi_2(\mu,\nu)$ is induced by a map, and hence $\gamma\in\Pi_2(\mu,\nu)$ is unique.
+See \cite[Theorem 28]{Feldman} or \cite[Theorem 3.18]{Santambrogiolibro} for the analogous result in the Riemannian setting.
+Anyway in \cite{DePascale2} the authors proved that some particular transport plans in $\Pi_2(\mu,\nu)$, more precisely the ones that can be selected through the variational approximation below, are induced by maps. \\

-Now in the spirit of \cite[Section 3.1]{Santambrogiolibro} and \cite[Section 5]{DePascale2}, one can introduce a variational approximation procedure, that will allow to select optimal transport plans in $\Pi_2(\mu,\nu)$ induced by transport maps. \\ More precisely, denoted by
+Following \cite[Section 5]{DePascale2}, we recall the aforementioned variational approximation procedure.
+Let $K$ be a compact subset of $\mathbb{H}^n$ such that